UnifiedPush/specifications/specifications/server.md

 ### Request

 The pusher sends an HTTP request to the endpoint using the POST method.
 The contents of the POST body will be the message received by the connector library.
-The length of the message MUST be between 1 byte and 4000 bytes.
+The length of the message MUST be between 1 byte and 4096 bytes (inclusive).

 ### Responses